openziti/ziti-doc/README.md

 ## Prerequisite

-* [docfx](https://dotnet.github.io/docfx/) needs to be on your path
-    * mac/linux requires mono which is easily installed by following [these install steps](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html)
-    * an alias can be made to make docfx use easier `DOCFX_EXE=~/tools/docfx/current/docfx.exe mono $DOCFX_EXE` (or whatever you prefer)
 * Linux - Documentation is run routinely by our CI
 * Windows - Developed with [Windows Subsytem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 * Doxygen - [Doxygen](http://www.doxygen.nl/) is used to generate the api documentation for the C SDK and is necessary to be on the path
-* awscli - the swift sdk documentation is currently housed in aws and requires aws access to embed the swift doc. the gendoc.sh may fail or the documentation may be incomplete if the swift doc is not obtained

 ## Building the Doc